-The section will look at various information processing models from the basic model to Whitings model.
-Also covered are Hicks Law, factors affecting Reaction time, Single Channel Hypothesis and Psychological Refractory Period.
+The section will look at various information processing models from the basic model to the Whitings model.
+Also covered are Hicks Law, factors affecting Reaction time, the Single Channel Hypothesis, and the Psychological Refractory Period.

 When we are performing a skill, many decisions must be made.
 For example, if making an overhead clear in badminton, we must decide, where to aim the shot, how hard to hit it, where to position ourselves afterward, etc. The diagram below shows the process involved in making such decisions.
 This is closely related to the Open Loop Theory as all information is received in one block and feedback does not influence the action.

 The 3 stages above can also be named Stimulus Identification, Response Selection, and Response Programming.
 An extended, more detailed example of this is shown below.

 The next image demonstrates what happens when feedback is also incorporated as occurs in the Closed Loop Theory.

 - Perceptual Mechanisms – Information is brought in from the environment and analysed

 - Translatory Mechanisms – Uses this information to make a decision on the skill to be performed

 - Effector Mechanisms – Selected movement is sent to the muscles via the motor nerve.
 Importantly, no movement occurs until the effector stage.

 After a decision has been made, the body performs the skilled movement using the effectors.

 Response (or reaction) time, is a person’s ability to take in and process information to make a decision and then put this into action.
 Response time = Reaction Time (The time between the onset of a stimulus and the initiation of a response.)+ Movement Time (The time it takes to complete a movement.)